One of Vietnam's most popular menu items, Vietnamese Summer Rolls (Goi Cuan) are full of fresh, crispy textures and wonderful herbaceous aromas.

 - 6 cups jasmine tea

-- 8 ounces thin rice vermicelli noodles, cooked until tender and cooled
+- 8 oz thin rice vermicelli noodles cooked until tender and cooled

 - 1 ½ cups enoki mushrooms

 - ½ cup Thai basil leaves whole

 - 1 ½ cups fried tofu cut into long, thin strips